nealcrook/nascom/nascom4/cpm/README.md

 ## Utilities

-* SDMOUNT - utility to map drives to disk images
+* SETDRV - utility to map drives to disk images
 * HALT - execute 76H (halt).
 Useful in emulation to get back to the BIOS monitor but probably of no use on a real system
 * WARM - execute a jump to 0 (CP/M warm start) - Can be used as a NOP command in a script.
 * FAST - writes 0 to I/O port 1AH followed by jump to 0 to switch a NASCOM 4 to full-speed (0-wait) operation.
 Keyboard scanning will not work!